 Within three years, you'll learn everything you need from basic skills and knowledge to advanced level techniques.

-Facilities and equipment at Tokyo Film Center are all for professional use and meet broadcasting industry standards.
+Facilities and equipment at TBM are all for professional use and meet broadcasting industry standards.

 Students have 24-hour access to these facilities(※).